turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 6. List five different HTML elements and what they are used for.

-  a.  <b></b> is a bold element, it is used to make characters appear bold
+-  <b></b> is a bold element, it is used to make characters appear bold
-  b.  <q></q> is a quotation element, it is used for shorter quotes inside a paragraph (many avoid using this element because it is not compatible with Internet Explorer)
+-  <q></q> is a quotation element, it is used for shorter quotes inside a paragraph (many avoid using this element because it is not compatible with Internet Explorer)
-  c.  <address></address> is an address element, it is used to contain contact details for the author of the web page (ex. physical address, phone number, email)
+-  <address></address> is an address element, it is used to contain contact details for the author of the web page (ex. physical address, phone number, email)
-  d.  <del></del> is a delete element, it is used to show text that has been deleted from a document
+-  <del></del> is a delete element, it is used to show text that has been deleted from a document
-  e.  <br /> is a line break element, it is used to add a line break in the middle of a paragraph
+-  <br /> is a line break element, it is used to add a line break in the middle of a paragraph

 7. What are empty elements?